-Quizzes: Quizzes will be completed in class as well as online.
-There will be a quiz available online at the end of every chapter.
+Quizzes: There will be a quiz available online at the end of every chapter.
 The quizzes completed online are considered extra credit and can be used to improve your final grade.

 All students are highly encouraged to complete the online quizzes.